The 30 Principles for Agentic Engineering — Part 3: The Harness

 Principle 15 — CLAUDE.md under 200 lines, always

-Why it matters.
-A 2,000-line CLAUDE.md is the most common form of harness pollution — it consumes 30–40% of every context window with content the agent doesn't need for most tasks.
+A 2,000-line CLAUDE.md is the most common form of harness pollution.
+It consumes 30–40% of every context window with content the agent doesn't need for most tasks.
 Boris Cherny's published guidance is unambiguous on the size cap; Jose Parreo Garcia's "You probably don't understand Claude Code memory" walks through the mechanism.
 The root CLAUDE.md is an index, not an encyclopedia.

 Principle 16 — Hooks for invariants that have caused real incidents

-Statement.
-Use hooks for rules that must fire — secret scanning, dangerous-bash blocks, formatting.
+Use hooks for rules that must fire without exception — secret scanning, dangerous-bash blocks, formatting.
 Reserve hooks for rules that have caused incidents.
 Don't over-hook.

-Why it matters.
-Hooks are deterministic — exit 2 blocks the agent.
-That property is valuable exactly where determinism matters: rules with a measurable failure history.
-Hooks for soft preferences are the hook-hammer anti-pattern — they bloat the harness and slow every turn for nothing.
-Keep hooks scarce and meaningful.
+Hooks are deterministic: exit 2 blocks the agent cold.
+That property is valuable exactly where determinism matters — rules with a measurable failure history.
+Hooks for soft preferences are the hook-hammer anti-pattern: they bloat the harness and slow every turn for nothing.

 Principle 17 — Skills auto-invoke based on description matching

-Statement.
 A skill's description: field is its activation phrase.
 Vague descriptions mean the skill won't trigger.
 Broad descriptions mean the wrong skill triggers.
-Write the description precisely.
+The description is half the work of building the skill.

-Why it matters.
 "Skill bit-rot" is the most common reason teams ship a marketplace of skills nobody ever uses.
 The skill is technically correct; the description doesn't match how anyone phrases the prompt.
-Writing the description is half the work of writing the skill.
-The right test is to write the user phrase first and check whether your description matches it.
+The right test: write the user phrase first, then check whether your description matches it — not the other way around.

 Principle 18 — Subagents have isolated context; never let them recurse

-Statement.
 Subagents (.claude/agents/) run in their own context window.
 They cannot spawn further subagents.
-Use this property: delegate noise to subagents, keep the main thread clean.
+Use this property: delegate expensive exploration to subagents and keep the main thread clean.

-Why it matters.
-Subagent isolation is the harness feature that lets you do expensive exploration without polluting the main loop.
+Subagent isolation is the harness feature that makes large-scale exploration affordable.
 Anthropic's multi-agent Research feature uses this extensively — the per-subagent token cap is the load-bearing constraint that makes the topology affordable.
-The "no recursion" rule is the design that prevents cost explosions.
+The "no recursion" rule is the design that prevents cost explosions: a subagent that spawned subagents that spawned subagents would turn a bounded task into an unbounded spend.

 Principle 19 — Pin everything

-Why it matters.
 The "it worked last week" failure mode is the most expensive form of unmanaged drift.
 A model upgrade silently changed behaviour, you can't reproduce the regression, and you can't even tell when it happened.
 Goldman Sachs and other named deployments run pinned for a reason.
-Pinning costs a one-line config; not pinning costs investigation time you'll wish you had spent on the configuration.
+Pinning costs a one-line config change; not pinning costs investigation time that materialises weeks after the change that caused it.

 Principle 20 — Stage 5 (Distribution) is the team multiplier

-Why it matters.
-Stage 4 produces individual mastery.
-Stage 5 produces fleet capability.
-Spotify Honk's 650+ PRs/month, Box's 85% daily adoption, and the Anthropic-Accenture 30,000-developer rollout are all Stage 5 deployments — the maturity-model post names the trajectory.
-The Stage 4 plateau — a team that masters subagents but never packages — is the named anti-pattern.
-Each new repo, each new team starts from zero.
+Spotify Honk's 650+ PRs/month, Box's 85% daily adoption, and the Anthropic-Accenture 30,000-developer rollout are all Stage 5 deployments — the maturity-model post names the full trajectory.
+The Stage 4 plateau is a real named anti-pattern: a team that masters subagents but never packages.
+Each new repo, each new team, starts from zero.
 Distribution fixes that.

 CLAUDE.md is an index, hooks are for incidents, skills live by their description, subagents isolate noise, pin everything, and Stage 5 is where one team's discipline starts benefiting the next team.

-Part 4 covers principles 21–25: the governance and safety layer that keeps the harness defensible.
+Part 4 covers principles 21–25: the governance and safety layer.

 Series Navigation — The 30 Principles for Agentic Engineering